agno-agi/api-ws-template/README.md

 ## Api Workspace Template

-This repo contains the code for running an agent-api and supports 2 environments:
+This repo contains the code for running the Agno API Workspace Template and supports 2 environments:

 1. **dev**: A development environment running locally on docker
 2. **prd**: A production environment running on AWS ECS